 You can pursue courses based on previous skills and experience.
 You can also gain skills in a new area due to the relatively low cost of the courses.
 Some educational institutes even offer micro-credentials that contribute as a credit towards a particular degree.
 All this makes micro-credentials a flexible learning tool that can fit into anyone’s lifestyle.

 “When designed correctly, micro-credentials are flexible, portable, and cost-effective to implement.
 They can help boost employee engagement and support employers by promoting a culture of lifelong learning while providing a map for an employee’s career path.”- Kyle Shea, EVP of Partnership Development at All Campus, 2021

 We have seen what micro-credentials are, who offers them, and their role in the educational sphere.
 As an emerging resource for further education and introduction to STEM reskilling, micro-credentials have huge benefits for both workers and employers, particularly as skills shortages continue to push-up salaries.

 The diverse range of courses, flexible timetables, and verified learning outcomes offer unlimited potential to anyone on a journey of self-improvement and career advancement.
 You can continue in your job and at the same time gain new skills to advance in your career.
 Despite some resistance to accepting them as a legitimate educational resource, this field is growing rapidly and will prove a useful resource in bridging the skills gap faced by most companies.

-Grace Lau - Director of Growth Content, Dialpad
+Author: Grace Lau - Director of Growth Content, Dialpad

 Grace Lau is the Director of Growth Content at Dialpad, AI-powered cloud communication platform for better and easier team collaboration using Dialpad's virtual contact centre software.
 She has over 10 years of experience in content writing and strategy.
 Currently, she is responsible for leading branded and editorial content strategies, partnering with SEO and Ops teams to build and nurture content.
 Here is her LinkedIn.